AndrewJakubowicz/oldBlogContent/_posts/2016-8-28-Hello-World.md

 ![cat and mouse on scene]({{ site.baseurl }}/images/p1/cat_and_mouse.png)

 This is not quite animated yet, but we've done almost all the work.

+Note that we define CAT with the image of a cat, using another function called *define*.

+> Have you noticed that Racket functions take a general form: (function-name input1 input2 input3 ...)

 ## Functions bring life